tfortamal/Conveyor-Belt-Material-Classification-YOLOv8/README.md

                                     |
                                     |_____pallet_j1c1___[Contains image and label]
 ```
-> labels are needed only for detection.
+> Labels are needed only for detection.
 ### label format:
 label for 1.jpg --> 1.txt
 contents of 1.txt --> [the label file contains class id and 4 points]